courtneymwilder/courtneymwilder.github.io/index.md

 Tropical (Mango, Pineapple, Coconut) | $5.00
 Berry Blast (Strawberry, Raspberry, Blueberry) | $5.00

 *All smoothies are blended with vanilla greek yogurt, 2% milk, and ice.
-One size only.*
+One size only.
+Fresh whipped cream can be added for an additional $0.25.*

 ## Milk & Cream Options